Gardens, (Green) Squares, and Parks in Paris

 Jardin de l’Hospice Debrousse

 The place where a grand Château de Bagnolet once stood proudly was converted into a hospice for the elderly in 1887, with an attached garden known as the Jardin de l’Hospice Debrousse.
-The garden is a quiet sanctuary nestled between pretty houses that make the space look like a charming old village.
+The garden is a quiet sanctuary nestled between pretty houses, making the space look like a charming old village.

-With seasonal flowers, shrubs, and trees, the garden maintains an orderly design throughout the year, and it is a wonderful place to get away from the hustle of the city noise.
+With seasonal flowers, shrubs, and trees, the garden maintains an orderly design throughout the year, and it is a wonderful place to get away from the hustle and noise of the city.

 Address: 148 Rue de Bagnolet